MuthusamyPonraj/Xamarin/README.md

 ## <a name="repository-structure"></a>Repository Structure ##

-The <b>"Forms"</b> directory contains the demo samples for each control such as Chart, Data Grid, etc. All the samples can be deployed in Android, iOS, and UWP platforms.
-Additionally, Chart, DataGrid, and ListView samples can be deployed in macOS platform also.
+The <b>"Forms"</b> directory contains the demo samples for each control such as Charts, DataGrid, etc. All the samples can be deployed in Android, iOS, and UWP platforms.
+Additionally, Charts, DataGrid, and ListView samples can be deployed in macOS platform also.

 The <b>"Android/SampleBrowser"</b> directory contains Xamarin.Android sample browser project.
 Run this project to see the demo samples of all the Xamarin.Android controls in single application.